gmartsenkov/wisper.cr/README.md

 # wisper

-Minimalistic library to help decouple business concernes using Pub-Sub style.
+Minimalistic library to help decouple business concernes using Pub-Sub approach.
 - Subscriptions are just callbacks executed when the particular event is emitted
 - Local and global subscriptions
 - Synchronous and asynchronous subscriptions